 Generally a combination of the three different counseling methods above works best for addicts in recovery, as well as some other programs that can be discussed.

 If you or your loved one are suffering from the pain and despair of addiction, please remember that help is out there and you’re not alone.
+You can work with a counselor, therapist, or psychologist today.
 Many have recovered from addiction, and so can you or the one you love.